CleanDiffuserTeam/CleanDiffuser/README.md

 ·
 </p>

+> **Note:** This is `lightning` branch.
+We've completely rewritten the codebase using *PyTorch Lightning*, restructuring all the classes as `LightningModule`.
+This lets us train models with `Trainer` and tap into advanced deep learning techniques like parallel training and mixed precision - all with just a few lines of code.
+We've also optimized the codebase structure, squashed some bugs, and made the code more readable and user-friendly. **We strongly recommend using this branch for a better experience.** However, this branch is still a work in progress.
+Many algorithms in `pipelines` haven't been migrated yet, and there might be some bugs lurking in corner cases.
+If you spot any issues, please open an issue or submit a pull request.
+We're working hard to polish up this branch and merge it into main as soon as possible!

-**CleanDiffuser** is an easy-to-use modularized Diffusion Model library tailored for decision-making, which comprehensively integrates different types of diffusion algorithmic branches.
+**CleanDiffuser** is an easy-to-use modularized Diffusion Model library designed for decision-making, which comprehensively integrates different types of diffusion algorithmic branches.
 CleanDiffuser offers a variety of advanced *diffusion models*, *network structures*, diverse *conditions*, and *algorithm pipelines* in a simple and user-friendly manner.
 Inheriting the design philosophy of [CleanRL](https://github.com/vwxyzjn/cleanrl) and [Diffusers](https://github.com/huggingface/diffusers), CleanDiffuser emphasizes **usability, simplicity, and customizability**.
 We hope that CleanDiffuser will serve as a foundational tool library, providing long-term support for Diffusion Model research in the decision-making community, facilitating the application of research for scientists and practitioners alike.
 The highlight features of CleanDiffuser are:

-- 🚀 Amazing features specially tailored for decision-making tasks
+- 🚀 Amazing features specially designed for decision-making tasks
 - 🍧 Support for multiple advanced diffusion models and network architectures
 - 🧩 Build decoupled modules into integrated pipelines easily like building blocks
 - 📈 Wandb logging and Hydra configuration